skleanthous/presentations/20200528-an-intro-to-arc42/presentation.md

 - Environmental
 - Political and / or organizational
 - Technical
-- Skillset or experience related / external

 <!--

 - External constraints refers to ability to hire talent, maturity of constrained tooling, anything impacting scale, etc
-- Skillset refers to knowledge of existing teams with current platform.
+- Technical includes existing or available skillset, which refers to knowledge of existing teams with current platform.
 Usually this refers to infra teams ability to support a new db in production OR experience of dev team with new approach

 Do's and dont's